| Get delicious food from local

 very fresh fish from La Cotinière (Oléron).
 Prepared

-including Intermarché, Champion, electrical goods, a bike
+including Intermarché, electrical goods, and DIY.
+Markets:

-shop and DIY.
-Markets: Tue - Sun.
+Tue - Sun.
 Fair: 1st Sat of month |

 |